Stetchy0/ProjectPentalogy/Characters/Io.md

   - pre-story
   - victim-of-science
 ---
 Io is [[Vi]]'s twin brother.
 They were [[Kidnapped]] at the same time, and X used their perfectly matching bodies to his advantage in his experiments.
-The [[Black Crusaders]] eventually learn more efficient and less risky methods of [[Synthetic nymph]] transfusion, but Vi's remains the most powerful.
+The [[Black Crusaders]] eventually learn more efficient and less risky methods of [[Synthetic Nymph]] transfusion, but Vi's remains the most powerful.

 He was born in [[Farther Earth|farther earth]].
 He was introduced in [[Part 0.4 - Prestige]].
 ]